 Follow the Yellow Bricks

-Since opening, Yellow Arch has been operating successfully as a recording studio, equipment hire, teaching studio, band rehearsal facility and occasional party venue.
-It has established a great reputation as a key player in the music industry, both in Sheffield and further afield.
+Since opening, Yellow Arch has been operating successfully as a recording studio, equipment hire, teaching studio, band rehearsal facility, and also a venue for gigs and parties.
+We have has established a great reputation as a key player in the music industry, both in Sheffield and further afield.
 Most famously known as the birthplace of Arctic Monkeys, the studio has produced albums by a diverse number of artists including Richard Hawley, Kylie Minogue, Jarvis Cocker and Duane Eddy, and has a strong working relationship with the BBC, EMI Records, Sony, Universal, Warners and many others.
-It is one of the main ticketed venues for Sheffield Tramlines festival and also listed in The Guardian as one of the top five places for a night out.
-More recently we have secured licences to branch out and opened our doors as a full time venue on Saturday February 7th 2015 - everything, from gigs, open mics and raves to private functions, such as birthdays, weddings and even service away days and corporate functions.
-There is a cafe bar area, main venue space and a secluded courtyard with heating and seating which could easily fit a street food van.
+Yellow Arch Studios is listed in The Guardian as one of the top five places for a night out.
+On 7th February 2015 we opened our doors as a full time licenced venue, and we haven't looked back since.
+We cater for everything from gigs, open mics and raves to private functions, such as birthdays and weddings.
+We also provide the facilities for service away days and corporate functions.
+There is a cafe bar area, main venue space and a secluded courtyard with heating, seating and enough space for a street food van.

 Yellow Arch provides a facility for hundreds of local bands to meet, rehearse and record whilst offering placements and training to students, and supports and assists local community projects and charities.